pellcorp/creality-wiki/docs/cartographer_flashing.md

 CAN Flash Success
 ```

+!!! note

-**Note:** If the carto does not flash, it is possible you forgot to use sudo!
+    If the carto does not flash, it is possible you forgot to use sudo!

+!!! warning

+    If you get a message like `ls: cannot access '/dev/serial/by-id/usb-katapult*': No such file or directory`, it means you forgot the `*` in the command above, your carto cable is incorrectly pinned or
+    you are using a VM or WSL (against advice) and have not passed through the `katapult stm32f042x6` USB Device!

 When you reconnect your carto to your printer it should show a version `CARTOGRAPHER K1 5.1.0`: